 Undergraduate students who withdraw will lose their FLIIE funding.
 As such, they will be expected to pay ALL non-refundable program costs paid to UW-Eau Claire.
-A student who withdraws after the refund deadline would be responsible for paying the \$3,000 estimated cost, which is the true cost of the program without the FLIIE subsidy.
+Any student who withdraws after the refund deadline would be responsible for paying the \$3,100 estimated program cost, which is the true cost of the program without the FLIIE subsidy.
 FLIIE program support is based on student enrollment and can only benefit students participating in program.